Sensitive control of broad-area semiconductor lasers by cavity shape: Abstract

 \section{Abstract}

 The ray dynamics of optical cavities exhibits bifurcation points: special geometries at which ray trajectories switch abruptly between stable and unstable.
 A prominent example is the Fabry-Perot cavity with two planar mirrors, which is widely employed for broad-area semiconductor lasers.
 Such cavities support lasing in a relatively small number of transverse modes, and the laser is highly susceptible to filamentation and irregular pulsations.
 Here we demonstrate experimentally that a slight deviation from this bifurcation point (planar cavity) dramatically changes the laser performance.
 In a near-planar cavity with two concave mirrors, the number of transverse lasing modes increases drastically.
-While the spatial coherence of the laser emission is reduced, the output directionality remains relatively high.
+While the spatial coherence of the laser emission is reduced, the divergence angle of the output beam remains relatively narrow.
 Moreover, the spatio-temporal lasing dynamics becomes significantly more stable compared to that in a Fabry-Perot cavity.
-Our near-planar broad-area semiconductor lasers, which produce a stable output beam with low spatial coherence and high directionality, will find applications in full-field speckle-free imaging, material processing and optical pumping.
+Our near-planar broad-area semiconductor laser has higher brightness, better directionality and hence allows shorter integration times than an incandescent lamp while featuring sufficiently low speckle contrast at the same time, making it a vastly superior light source for speckle-free imaging.
 Furthermore, our method of controlling spatio-temporal dynamics with extreme sensitivity near a bifurcation point may be applied to other types of high-power lasers and nonlinear dynamic systems.

 {\arabic{section}}